elisKonstantopoulou/LFSR---Autocorrelation-Python-Script/README.md

-# LFSR-and-Autocorrelation-Python-Script
+# LFSR and Autocorrelation Python Script
-This Python script is part of a larger exercise for my Cryptography course in university.
-In that exercise I used LFSR to generate a pseudorandom binary sequence and used Python to calculate the autocorrelation of that sequence, in order to validate Golomb's third postulate for randomness.
+This is a larger exercise for my Cryptography course in university.
+We were asked to use LFSR to generate a pseudorandom binary sequence and check if it satisfies Golomb's postulates for randomness.
+I used Python to calculate the autocorrelation of that sequence (Golomb's 3<sup>rd</sup> postulate).
 In the end of this file you will find the resources I used.

 ## LFSR Introduction
----
 Linear Feedback Shift Register is a shift register whose input bit is a linear function of its previous state.
 It lets us go through all possible combinations of zeros and ones given an array of bits, except for a sequence that consists of all zeros (it is later explained).
 Let's look at a simple example to understand how LFSR works; let's choose 1001 as our initial state.